kalle-eemeli/Diner_3D_model/README.md

 - 3D-model of a retro-style diner made with blender

-- All assets are made from scratch (including textures/materials)
+- All assets are made from scratch (including most textures/materials)

 ## RENDERS: